single default post

 Tell us a bit about yourself and how you got started in hoof care

 I started my hoof care obsession back in 2000 with my beloved mare Piggy.
-She didn’t have any hoof issues except that the farrier thought she needed 4 shoes.
-She had white line disease and thrush often, under run heels, thin soles, NPA etc – you get the picture.
+She didn’t have any hoof issues except that the farrier thought she needed four shoes.
+She had white line disease and thrush often, underrun heels, thin soles, NPA etc. You get the picture.
 But she was “fine” according to the “experts”.
 I pulled her shoes because I just never quite understood why horses need shoes.
 I was a big “but why?” person.
 I didn’t grow up with horses so I did not understand a lot of the weird horse traditions.
 Thankfully the internet was just starting and so was Dr. Strasser and Jaime Jackson.
 I was able to read all about these other people who agreed with crazy me.
 So we pulled her shoes.
 I started trimming and I went to any clinic I could find.
 Her transition was horrible!
-If I only knew then what I know now I could have helped her sick hooves and body in a much better way.
+If only I knew then what I know now I could have helped her sick hooves and body in a much better way.

 What is your favorite thing about the PHCP